cyclopunk/Rigger/README.md

-# The Forge
+# Rigger

-Forge is a framework for dependency injection, inversion of control and container-managed instances.
-It is a part of TheCommons project.
+Rigger is a framework for dependency injection, inversion of control and container-managed instances.
+It is a part of a greater project I'm working on.
 It is being developed to address some feature gaps in common C# DI frameworks.
 Some may notice that it is very Spring Boot-esq and that is intentional.
 It is the hope that this platform can be used to quickly build projects with advanced features.

-Forge is also designed to work well with other TheCommons libraries such as Cache, Logger and Mapper in order to provide those systems automatically to any application developed with Forge.
-This will allow any Forge Application to receive enhancements as those projects are being worked on.

-Forge is designed to be fast (not as fast as "new", but not as slow as Activtor), lightweight (simple interfaces), extensible (Plugins / Modules) and easy to use (configuration-lite).
+Rigger is designed to be fast (not as fast as "new", but not as slow as Activtor), lightweight (simple interfaces), extensible (Plugins / Modules) and easy to use (configuration-lite).

 ### Features
 + Attribute based registration and autowiring.